Plot to kidnap Michigan governor thwarted, militia members arrested

 The Wolverine Watchmen has used Facebook FB.O since November 2019 to recruit members, according to affidavits in support of the state charges.
 The group, which is anti-law enforcement, trained with firearms to prepare for an uprising against the government and what they believe is an "impending politically motivated civil war," according to the affidavits.

 Nessel said the suspects sought to identify the home addresses of law enforcement officers with the aim of threatening them with violence and inciting unrest.
-She said a total of 19 state felony charges were filed against the seven individuals, including counts for gang membership and for providing support for terrorist acts.
+She said a total of 19 state felony charges were filed against the seven individuals -- Paul Bellar, Shawn Fix, Eric Molitor, Michael Null, William Null, Pete Musico and Joseph Morrison -- including counts for gang membership and for providing support for terrorist acts.

 According to the FBI’s criminal complaint, Fox indicated that he wanted to kidnap Whitmer before the national election on Nov.
 3. In one June phone call, Fox said he would try Whitmer for “treason” after taking her hostage, the complaint said.